OK Poland Local Government Coalition: History

 In February 2023, to the All-Poland Local Government Coalition had joined the association Common Koszalin, led by Piotr Jedliński, mayor of Koszalin.
 In November, in the West Pomeranian Voivodeship Sejmik wss formed the parliamentary group of Local Government Coalition, led by Cezary Urban, with other members being Marcin Przepióra and Olgierd Kustosz.
 The same month, the Independent Councillors Club in the Kołobrzeg City Council had joined the coalition, rebranding to the Local Government Coalition.
 In January 2024, to the coalition joined the Self-governed Pomerania, led by Dariusz Męczykowski.

 On 22 February 2024 was registered the political party of the Local Government Coalition, founded by the All-Poland Local Government Coalition, and led by Tadeusz Czajka.
 Patryk Hałaczkiewicz became its deputy chairperson, Szczepan Stempiński (deputy mayor of Szczecin to security matters) its general secretary, and Marcin Wojtkowiak (mayor of Czerwonak), its treasurer.

 In 2024 local elections the coalition registered candidates for sejmiks in 11 voivodeships.
 Additionally, the Self-Governed Pomerania (member of the coalition) had registered its candidates for the Pomeranian Voivodeship Sejmik under its own banner.
 The coalition also had candidates for other lower instances of local government, though most remained with their own committees, backed by the coalition.
 Among voivodeship sejmiks, it had only won one seat in total, it being in the West Pomeranian Voivodeship Sejmik.

+On 5 May 2025, the National Electoral Commission declared that the party did not submit a financial declaration for 2024.
+As a result, the party was deregistered on 21 November 2025.

 Ideology

-The All-Poland Local Government Coalition was funded with the goal of forming the organization promoting the cooperation across Poland between nonpartisan local government politicians.
-It aims for decentralisation of government and strengthening and protection of the independence of local governments.
+The All-Poland Local Government Coalition was founded with the goal of forming the organization promoting the cooperation across Poland between nonpartisan local government politicians.
+It postulated decentralisation as well as strengthening and protection of the independence of local governments.

-The party programme consists of five pillars, them being: decentralisation, financing, education, health care, and environment.
-The association declares itself behind:
+The party programme consisted of five pillars: decentralisation, financing, education, health care, and environment.
+The association policy proposals were: